A Pass Through is not a Tax Cut

-SJR 1774 by Senator Tom Lee and the House companion is a proposed constitutional amendment that would increase the homestead exemption by $25,000, creating a super-exemption of $75,000 for the first $100,000 of the value of homestead property.
-While homestead property owners may appreciate the exemption, it shifts the tax burden to our local business and non-homesteaded property owners.
+This proposed constitutional amendment would increase the homestead exemption by $25,000, creating a super-exemption of $75,000 for the first $125,000 dollars of the value of homestead property for the purpose of non-school property taxes.

 - This is a tax SHIFT not a tax CUT.
 The tax burden will be placed on local business owners and non-homestead property owners who must choose between more taxes or fewer services.